Rød pølse: Traditional preparation

-Rød pølse are to be heated in hot water and are commonly served with remoulade, mustard or ketchup, fried onions and pickled sliced cucumber (gherkin).
+Rød pølse are to be heated in hot water and are commonly served with remoulade, mustard, ketchup, fried onions and pickled sliced cucumber (gherkin).
 A common legend says that it was once ordered that day-old sausages be dyed as a means of warning.
 Another interpretation is that starting in the 1920s, vendors used red dye to disguise the diminished quality of older sausages.

 Other Scandinavian sausages

 Scandinavian sausages are usually made of 60–80% finely ground pork, spiced with pepper, nutmeg, allspice or similar sweet spices (ground mustard seed, onions and sugar may also be added).
 Water, lard, pork rind, potato starch flour and soybean or milk protein are often added as fillers.
 Nearly all commercially available sausages are industrially precooked to be subsequently fried or heated in boiling water.